oroinc/documentation/backend/entities-data-management/workflows/create.rst

             operation_two: ~    #disable operation for any occurrences

 .. note::
-      See |Work with Operations| for more details.
+      See :ref:`Work with Operations <bundle-docs-platform-action-bundle-operations>` for more details.

 Filter by Scopes
 ----------------